jrviz/Zehnder-Q-ESPHome/README.md

 ## Home Assistant Dashboard elements

 To add something like this to a dashboard

-To build the graphic place the image in www/images
+### Set up background image
+In Home Assistant use the file manager to create a new folder called images under www Copy from the docs\home-assistant folder of the yoziru files that the downloaded the file called ventilation.png into the new images folder

+###Dashboard section with image and buttons
-To put this into a dashboard add a section and open the yaml (three vertical dots at top right of the section in edit mode) and add the following yaml
+To put this into a dashboard add a section to a dashboard, edit the section and and open the yaml (three vertical dots at top right of the section in edit mode) and add the following yaml

 '''